siakaramalegos/modern-markdown-blog/readme.md

 This is a markdown blog starter with a modern build process to create super-fast website with as little JavaScript as possible.
 Think of it like Jekyll + webpack.

+The goals:
+- Write blog posts in markdown because it's more fun.
+- Automatically generate the blog post pages.
+- Automatically generate the blog post index page.
+- Use as little runtime JavaScript as possible (preferably none).

 ## How to Use

 1. Write your markdown post in the `/posts/` folder.